JuliaLang/julia/doc/src/manual/modules.md

 ### Relative and absolute module paths

-Given the statement `using Foo`, the system looks for `Foo` within `Main`.
-If the module does not exist, the system attempts to `require("Foo")`, which typically results in loading code from an installed package.
+Given the statement `using Foo`, the system consults an internal table of top-level modules to look for one named `Foo`.
+If the module does not exist, the system attempts to `require(:Foo)`, which typically results in loading code from an installed package.

-However, some modules contain submodules, which means you sometimes need to access a module that is not directly available in `Main`.
+However, some modules contain submodules, which means you sometimes need to access a non-top-level module.
 There are two ways to do this.
 The first is to use an absolute path, for example `using Base.Sort`.
 The second is to use a relative path, which makes it easier to import submodules of the current module or any of its enclosing modules:

 ```
 module Parent